Looking for a job

 If you are a non-EU or non-EEA national, you usually need a residence permit to work and stay in Finland.

 You can only apply for a residence permit once you have a job or a binding job offer.
-Please take this into account when applying for a job.
+Take this into account when applying for a job.

 See also these